Thorfusion/SolderPy-Modpack-Loader/README.md

 ## Requirements

 - Java 8 or newer at runtime (the build itself uses a Java 17+ toolchain).
-- `relauncher-universal-1.1.1.jar` and the built loader JAR in the top-level `mods/` directory.
+- Relauncher 1.1.1 and the built loader JAR in the top-level `mods/` directory.
+  Modrinth and manual installations use the full `relauncher-universal-1.1.1.jar`.
+CurseForge installs `relauncher-universal-1.1.1-curseforge.jar`, which omits native libraries and uses Relauncher's pure-Java fallback strategy.
 - A solder.py server exposing bootstrap schema version 1.

 Relauncher supports Forge 1.6.4+, NeoForge, Fabric, and Quilt.
 Its upstream